aperez25/aperez25.github.io/_posts/2017-04-30-getting-thru-interview.md

 categories: bootcamp-prep
 layout: post
 ---
+Here is how I prepared for the video/coding interviews once they were scheduled.

 ## Prepping Tips

 Viking Code School's post on ['Surviving the Interview'](https://www.vikingcodeschool.com/posts/surviving-the-coding-interview) is a great overview for understanding what the interview is like from a coding bootcamp's perspective.
 They have a ton of great resources in that post, so read that first and then come back over here :)